vincetorres/Linux-Hardening-Lab/README.md

 ## Objective

-Aimed to configure and implement security practices on a Linux system, focusing on the hardening of SSH, configuring UFW (Uncomplicated Firewall), and setting up an Intrusion Detection System (IDS).
+Aimed to configure and implement security practices on a Linux system, focusing on the hardening of SSH, configuring UFW, and setting up an Intrusion Detection System.
 This hands-on lab was designed to deepen understanding of fundamental Linux security practices and reinforce practical skills for defending systems.

 ## Skills Learned